Simplehuman has seen the future, and it’s full of robot trash cans

 It’s early in the morning.
 You come down sleepily, and sit at the kitchen table to drink your coffee and eat your toast.
 You’re entirely alone–except for all the devices around you that are patiently listening to see if you’ll talk to them.
 Like the trash can a few feet away from you.
 “Open, can,” you say.
 Miraculously, the trash can opens, and you toss your paper towel into it without leaving the comfort of your chair.

 Welcome to the future of your home.
 Except this future isn’t very far away.
-Simplehuman–the nearly 20-year-old company founded by industrial designer Frank Young and famous for its sleek aluminum trash cans–has already developed a line of voice-activated trash cans, one of which the company is launching today at the annual Consumer Electronics Show in Las Vegas.
+Simplehuman–the nearly 20-year-old company founded by industrial designer Frank Yang and famous for its sleek stainless steel trash cans–has already developed a line of voice-activated trash cans, one of which the company is launching today at the annual Consumer Electronics Show in Las Vegas.

 On the surface, the new can looks like any other Simplehuman can, with its rectangular shape and glossy exterior.
 But after you’ve either inserted batteries or plugged it in, it proves itself to be smarter than most other trash cans.
 The other difference is the price: At $200, the voice-activated trash can is significantly more expensive than Simplehuman’s step-operated cans, which start at $80 for one of comparable size without the bells and whistles.